 (Grand Rapids: Baker Academics, 2021), 290 pages include indexes, bibliography, maps.

 Our knowledge of the first few centuries of the Christian era is shrouded.
-While the book of Acts focuses on the early growth and mission of the church, it only follows on strand, the taking of the gospel to Rome.
+While the book of Acts focuses on the early growth and mission of the church, it only follows one strand, the taking of the gospel to Rome.
 Other threads of mission that saw the church growth in Africa including Alexander, into Asia including India and China, and deeper into Europe remain a mystery.
 In this book, James Edwards attempts, where possible, to reconstruct the history of the early church during its first century.

 Each of the chapters within this book focuses on a movement.
 From rural to urban, Edwards looks at how the “Jesus movement” that began among rural Galilean peasants spread to urban areas while dying out in the place of its birth.
 Other chapters focus on books the physical movement from its first urban center, Jerusalem, to Rome and into Asia and Africa.
 Other chapters focus on a shift of language from Hebrew and Aramaic to Greek, from a Jewish to a Gentile movement, and a movement occurring through persecution.
-Much of the book focuses on the breakout from the Jewish tradition, as the emphasis moves from Torah to Kerygma, from the synagogue to the church, from a Jewish ethos to a Christian one, from an emphasis on the Passover to the Eucharist, from Sabbath (Saturday) to Sunday, and from a scroll to “codex” (or books).
+Much of the book focuses on the break from the Jewish tradition, as the emphasis moves from Torah to Kerygma, from the synagogue to the church, from a Jewish ethos to a Christian one, from an emphasis on the Passover to the Eucharist, from Sabbath (Saturday) to Sunday, and from a scroll to “codex” (or books).
 There are also chapters focusing internally on the church as it goes from a movement known as “the Way” to “Christian,” and as the leadership shifts from the Apostles to Bishops.

 A few interesting things I found in this vast study:

 - The split between those from those of the Jewish tradition and of the newer Christian tradition didn’t fully occur into the Jewish revolt in the 2nd Century.
 I always assumed the split came after the Jewish revolt of 66 AD.
-While the earlier revolt impacted the two traditions going separate ways, Edwards believes that it wasn’t until the later revolt that the split became permanent.
+While the earlier revolt impacted the two traditions going separate ways, Edwards maintains it wasn’t until the later revolt that the split became permanent.

 - Pentecost was not the church’s beginning, as we often say and celebrate.
 Rather, it is the church’s equipping.